Teaching Opportunities

 Sessions scheduled throughout the year, various topics

-Work with individual students or small groups, depending on the activity, to build skills in collecting a focused history and physical exam, then using the data collected to develop a differential diagnosis supported by evidence.
-Sessions are held in our Health Education Campus Simulations Center.
+Faculty needed to work with individual students or small groups, depending on the activity, to build skills in collecting a focused history and physical exam, then using the data collected to develop a differential diagnosis supported by evidence.
+Sessions are held in the Health Education Campus Simulation Center.

 Physical Diagnosis Master Clinician